 My family member or I would like more information about the course they have applied for what should they do?

-UCEN Manchester curriculum teams are holding virtual applicant visit days to support applicants with their transition to higher education.
-You can find out more about these events here.
+UCEN Manchester curriculum teams held virtual applicant visit days to support applicants with their transition to higher education.
+You can watch these over on our Online Open Events YoutTube playlist.

 Will Student Finance be affected?